The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: New solution to the gluon SD equation (2.1)

-This relation is not a solution for the full gluon invariant function.
-It is the NL transcendental equation for the different invariant functions $d(q^2), \ \Pi(q^2; D)$ and the constant $\Delta^2_t(D)$, i.e., $d=f(D(d))$.
-Nevertheless, from this expression is clearly seen that in the PT $q^2 \rightarrow \infty$ regime, the contribution $(\Delta^2_t(D) / q^2)$ can be neglected, but the invariant function $\Pi(q^2; D)$ may still depend on this ratio under the PT logarithms.
-At the same time, in the NP region of finite and small gluon momenta this term is dominant, and the dependence of $d(q^2)$ on $\Delta^2_t(D)$ may be much more complicated due to the transcendental character of eq.~(6.2).
+This relation is the NL transcendental equation for the different invariant functions $d(q^2), \ \Pi^s(q^2; D)$ and the constant $\Delta^2_t(D)$, i.e., $d=f(D(d))$.
+Nevertheless, from this expression is clearly seen that in the PT $q^2 \rightarrow \infty$ regime, the contribution $(\Delta^2_t(D) / q^2)$ can be neglected, but the invariant function $\Pi^s(q^2; D)$ may still depend on this ratio under the PT logarithms.
+In the NP region of finite and small gluon momenta this term is dominant, and the dependence of $d(q^2)$ on $(\Delta^2_t(D) / q^2)$ may be much more complicated due to the transcendental character of eq~(5.2).